 23rd September – South Africa v Ireland, Stade de France, Saint-Denis

 1st October – South Africa v Asia/Pacific 1, Stade Vélodrome, Marseille

 The Springboks also enjoy visits from the British & Irish Lions.
 They famously lost to the Lions in 1997, won the series 2-1 in 2009 and were hosts again when the tourists came to visit in 2021.
 Once again they emerged with a 2-1 series victory, despite losing the first Test.

 The Springboks rugby shirt has been manufactured by big names, such as Cotton Traders, Canterbury, and Japanese brand Asics.
 From 2023 the Springboks have signed a new deal with sports giant Nike.

 SA Rugby CEO Jurie Roux said - “Nike and SA Rugby have agreed a six-year deal – to include the 2023 and 2027 Rugby World Cups – which will see the famous Swoosh appear on the front of the Springbok jersey for the second time.
 Nike was the team’s apparel partner between 1996 and 2003.”

 Their team colours are green with a gold collar, white shorts and green socks.
 The shirt will usually sport the King Protea emblem on the left chest, Springbok on the right chest and the manufacturer logo in the centre.

 At rugbystuff.com we love shirt personalisation and we can print your Springboks rugby kit with initials, name and/or number from only £3.

-Choose from free UK delivery when you spend £50 or next and Saturday delivery when you must have the shirt for the big match!!
+Choose from free UK delivery when you spend £75 or next day delivery when you must have your new Boks jersey in time for the big match!!